 Some hunters prefer a lightweight boot, particularly hunters that put on a lot of miles while hunting, like elk hunters, upland hunters and more.

-Pac Boots are some of the warmest hunting boots available.
+Pac Boots are some of the best cold weather hunting boots available.
 They often come with multiple inserts for use in different weather conditions.

 Muck boots are a brand of boots that are preferred by many hunters.
 They excel in design and durability.

-Feet get cold easily, so hunting in cold winter weather requires special boots.
+There is nothing worse than cold feet, so hunting in cold weather requires special boots.
 In our experience, we've found that the Irish Setter Elk Tracker 860 is an ideal boot for keeping your feet warm, comfortable and supported.
 However, we also found a number of other boots good for specific cold-weather situations.

 Make sure you consider the conditions you'll be hunting in to find the best boot for you.